Introduction

 No soil required

-Vertical farming can grow crops without soil, reducing the need for land and cutting down on erosion.
+Vertical farming can grow crops without soil, reducing the need for land and reducing erosion.

 Pesticide-free